 Belgium's "so cool it's hot" city has received a lot of well-deserved attention lately, especially since becoming one of Europe's Cool Capitals.
 Always creative - in the 16th and 17th century, the city was home to great masters such as Rubens and Anthony Van Dyck; in the 20th and 21st century, to many fashion designers like the world-famous Antwerp Six.
 There is much to do of a cultural nature, but the city is also well worth a visit for its excellent restaurants, bars and clubs, as well as for its shopping.
 Much like Antwerp diamonds, the city sparkles with an impressive range of architecture from medieval buildings in Art Nouveau styles to the contemporary Courthouse.

-EVENTS Panamarenko Universum (until 22.02.2015): almost ten years after the retrospective at the KMSK in Brussels, M HKA devotes a unique retrospective to the work of Panamarenko, a prominent assemblagist in Belgian sculpture. – The Golden Cabinet.
-Royal Museum at the Rockox House (until 01.01.2017): the residence of burgomaster and patron Nicolaas Rockox (1560–1640) is being transformed into a luxurious art cabinet with top items from the Royal Museum of Fine Arts Antwerp (closed for renovation) and the most important works from the Rockox House itself. – Exodus.
-Fleeing the war (until 31.03.2015): along the Wandelboulevard (walking lane) of the MAS, the exodus, the search for safe refuge and the return are depicted through enormous, stunning black-and-white photographs.– Far from war?
+EVENTS Panamarenko Universum (until 22.02.2015): a unique retrospective to the work of Panamarenko, a prominent assemblagist in Belgian sculpture. – The Golden Cabinet.
+Royal Museum at the Rockox House (until 01.01.2017): masterpieces from the Royal Museum of Fine Arts Antwerp (closed for renovation) and the most important works from the Rockox House itself. – Exodus.
+Fleeing the war (until 31.03.2015): stunning black-and-white photographs along the Wandelboulevard of the MAS.– Far from war?
 Belgian immigrants in America during World War I (until 5.04.2015) at the Red Star Line Museum.